williamw520/rustyzip/README.md

 - GZip command line tool is ready.
 - GZip library is ready, with Reader/Writer API and pipe API.
 - DEFLATE library is ready, with stream and pipe API in Rust.
+- Pending on merging the changes into Rust's runtime.